 This is the result of your chosen namelist not supporting NSC ship classes.
 Vanilla namelists include individual ship class namelists, but don’t support NSC Ship Classes.
-When the namelist cannot find a given ship class, it goes to the “generic” name pool, however, most namelists now have a very small or non-existent generic name pool, resulting in NSC ship class designs either having constantly repeating names or no names at all.
+When the namelist cannot find a given ship class, it goes to the “generic” name pool, however, vanilla namelists now basically either have a “blank” generic name pool or a very small one for most of them, especially the popular namelists, resulting in NSC ship class designs either having constantly repeating names or no names at all.

 To fix this issue, you can either (1) find a modded namelist that supports NSC, (2) edit the namelist yourself to support NSC, or (3) download the template namelist provided by NSC in one of the discussion threads on the NSC workshop page and edit it further from there.

 Is there any way to remove the “clutter” designs from the ship designer?
 It gets hard to keep track of things with this many ship classes.

 NSC’s 11 ship classes (including the 4 vanilla ones) plus all the new stations and designable stations (in the Designable Stations Addon, linked in the addon section on the left side of this page) do put a lot of designs into the ship designer that can be hard to keep track of.
 This only gets worse if you use other Ship Classes mods as well.
 To help with this, the NSC Development Team found a “work-around” to trick the game into deleting the “last design” of any given class, which still works the last time we checked.